Velké Heraltice: Geography

 Velké Heraltice is located about 12 km northwest of Opava and 38 km northwest of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is the Skalka hill at 506 m above sea level.
 The stream Heraltický potok flows through the municipality.

 History

 The first written mention of Velké Heraltice is from 1265.
 Until 1525, it was owned by various less important noble families.
 From 1525 to 1595, the estate was owned by the Bruntálský of Vrbno family, then the owners often changed.
 In 1694–1767, Velké Heraltice was a property of the Cistercian monastery in Velehrad.
 In 1767, the estate was acquired again by the Bruntálský of Vrbno family.

 In 1810, Velké Heraltice was bought by Count Mitrovský of Nemyšl.
 In 1849–1854, the Kinsky family held the estate.
 The last noble owners were the Counts of Bellegarde.

 Transport

-The I/11 road (the section from Opava to Bruntál) passes through the municipality.
+The I/11 road (the section from Opava to Bruntál) runs through the municipality.